KentoNishi/Spotify-Controls/readme.md

 ![Screeenshot](images/shortcuts.png)

+# Optional Features
+> These features only work in Windows.

 # Issues
 * While loading, the player occasionally shows the title as being ``undefined``.
     > Wait for the Spotify app to load.